How to Fix Float switch stuck on KitchenAid KDFE204KPS

 • The dishwasher runs continuously without advancing past the fill stage

-This issue is typically caused by debris or mineral buildup jamming the float in the raised position, a warped float body, or a failed float switch assembly that no longer sends accurate water-level signals to the control board.
+This issue is typically caused by debris or mineral buildup jamming the float in the raised position, a warped float body, or a failed float switch assembly that is no longer sending accurate water-level signals to the control board.

 Safety First